-- Main Hall - The Main Hall, our primary Lower Campus group meeting space, is made of adobe brick, finished with American clay interior walls and features cork flooring and carpets and can accommodate up to 150 people.
+- Main Hall – The Main Hall, our primary Lower Campus group meeting space, is made of adobe brick, finished with American clay interior walls and features cork flooring and carpets, and can accommodate up to 125 people.
 Guests are welcome to use chairs or meditation cushions for seating.
-Speakers, mixing board and 2 projectors are available for talks and presentations.
+Speakers, a mixing board, and 2 projectors are available for talks and presentations.
 We also offer translation booths and equipment for rent to multi-lingual groups.

-- Je Tsongkhapa Student Center - Located steps from the Main Hall, our mission-style Student Center consists of a large dining hall, full commercial kitchen, small library, covered outdoor porch and is fully ADA compliant.
+- Je Tsongkapa Student Center – Located steps from the Main Hall, our mission-style Student Center consists of a large dining hall, full commercial kitchen, small library, covered outdoor porch, and is fully ADA compliant.
 Here, students can relax and socialize, peruse our collection of spiritual books, and enjoy a cup of tea or coffee from our espresso bar.

-- Outdoor areas - Guests enjoy exploring our of outdoor destinations including the Aronov Family Memorial Garden, Labyrinth and Tara Stupa in the Lower Campus.
+- Outdoor areas – Guests enjoy exploring our outdoor destinations including the Aronov Family Memorial Garden, Labyrinth, and Tara Stupa in the Lower Campus.
 And Bear Springs and Blue Sky Dome in the Retreat Valley.
-Guests also enjoy hiking our new half mile Nature Trail which extends between the Lower Campus and Retreat Valley.
+Guests also enjoy hiking our new half-mile Nature Trail which extends between the Lower Campus and Retreat Valley.

 - The Aronov Family Memorial Garden is a mandala-shaped permaculture garden located just behind the Main Hall created in memory of the Aronov family and dedicated to all loved ones who have passed away.
 This contemplative garden is visible from within the Main Hall and connects with our Tara Stupa, and Labyrinth.

-- Labyrinths are and ancient example of sacred geometry.
-Our guests enjoy walking our Labyrinth for a variety of reasons; walking meditation, relaxation or just for the fun.
+- Labyrinths are an ancient example of sacred geometry.
+Our guests enjoy walking our Labyrinth for a variety of reasons; walking meditation, relaxation, or just for the fun.

-- Our stupa is named for White Tara, a female Buddha who embodies compassion, health and long life.
-Our White Tara Stupa contains holy relics, special offerings and thousands of prayers and was created to...
-Explore the following links for More Information about Stupas and for suggestions on How to Use a Stupa.
+- Our stupa is named for White Tara, a female Buddha who embodies compassion, health, and long life.
+Our White Tara Stupa contains holy relics, special offerings, and thousands of prayers and was created to… Explore the following links for More Information about Stupas.

-- Bear Spring is an historic spring which has been flowing for over 200 years and was a major source of contention between the Native Americans and the American military during the settlement of the American West.
+- Bear Spring is a historic spring that has been flowing for over 200 years and was a major source of contention between the Native Americans and the American military during the settlement of the American West.
 Our visitors enjoy resting near this place of refuge for so many of our local creatures great and small (our Coatimundi friends in particular).

 - Blue Sky Dome is located in the heart of our retreat valley atop one of our highest peaks.
 As such it boasts spectacular views of the Retreat Valley and has amazing views of sunrise and sunset (don’t forget to bring your flashlight)

-- Our Nature Trail is a scenic half mile hiking trail which connects our Lower Campus and Retreat Valley.
-Many of our guests enjoy taking this stroll around sunrise or sunset for a meditative hike or simply to enjoy the nature.
+- Our Nature Trail is a scenic half-mile hiking trail that connects our Lower Campus and Retreat Valley.
+Many of our guests enjoy taking this stroll around sunrise or sunset for a meditative hike or simply to enjoy nature.

 Our Retreat Valley is located 5 minutes by car or 20 minutes by foot via our Nature Trail from the Lower Campus.
 The Retreat Valley is home to our 27 Retreat Homes as well as two mid-sized group spaces:

 - Tara Temple.
 Our Tara Temple, a mid-sized group event space located in our Retreat Valley, can accommodate up to 40 guests.
 Tara Temple is located near the historic Bear Spring within a grove of Black Locusts.
-Coatimundi, javelina, mule deer, fox and variety of birds are frequent visitors to this area of the Retreat Valley.
+Coatimundi, javelina, mule deer, fox, and a variety of birds are frequent visitors to this area of the Retreat Valley.
 The Tara Temple has full AC power and can be equipped with a modest A/V system.
-Chairs, meditation cushion and yoga mats are available upon request.
+Chairs, meditation cushions, and yoga mats are available upon request.